 - A description of how the student plans to keep up with the honors project in the Fall and Spring while also working on thesis films.
 (This might be harder to predict, but it’s good to start anticipating when you’ll be the busiest with the thesis films and when you might have time free for honors.
 Even just listing the crew positions on thesis that interest you the most will be helpful here, as we can then start mapping out when those crew positions will likely fall within the thesis cycle.)

-It is not a requirement that the action plan outline specific milestones for the project, as these might not have been determined yet.
+The action plan does not need to outline specific milestones for the project, as these might not have been determined yet.
 If a student has thought about these milestones, however, it would be good to include them.

 6. Meet with the College Liaison

-Towards the end of the BFA2 Spring semester, the College Liaison will set up individual meetings with each prospective Honors student to review their action plan and discuss the upcoming project.
+No later than the end of Week 12 of the BFA2 Spring semester, each prospective Honors student must meet with the College Honors Liaison to review the action plan and discuss the upcoming project.

 7. Submit the Honors application form

-The final step of the application process is to complete the Honors Application Form and submit it to the College Liaison before 4pm on Wednesday of Week 16.
+No later than 4pm on the Friday of Week 13 of the BFA2 Spring semester, students must submit the Honors Application Form to the College Honors Liaison AND to the Honors Program, via their Honors in the Major Portal.
 Students will need to get their form signed by their Thesis Director before turning it into the College Liaison; the College Liaison will then sign the form and collect the signature of the Associate Dean.